GhanaNauticalnfo/niord-gh/README.md

 setting up Wildfly, Keycloak, etc.

 However, the easiest way to get started developing on this project is to use Docker.

+You may want to start by creating a *.env* file in your working directory, which overrides the environment variables (such as database passwords) used in the docker compose file.

-The following command will start two MySQL databases, one for the application server and one for Keycloak, and also run Keycloak itself.
+The following commands will start two MySQL databases, one for the application server and one for Keycloak, and also run Keycloak itself.

     mkdir $HOME/.niord-gh
     docker-compose -f docker/docker-dev-compose.yml pull
     docker-compose -f docker/docker-dev-compose.yml up -d

-The initial *mkdir* command is just to avoid permission problems later on.
+The initial *mkdir* command is just to avoid permission problems since docker would otherwise create it as owned by root.

 Once this is up and running, create a Keycloak admin user (niordadmin/keycloak) which can be used to create user groups and assign domain roles to the groups: